 3.1.
-Findings from the FSB Stocktake
+Findings from the FSB stocktake

-To take stock of existing regulatory, supervisory, and oversight approaches, the FSB surveyed FSB and RCG members.
-The survey included questions on current approaches with respect to the regulatory classification of stablecoins and stablecoin arrangements and activities, as well as potential regulatory gaps (see Annex 3 for more details).
-A total of 51 jurisdictions completed the survey, including 25 FSB and 26 RCG jurisdictions.
+To take stock of existing regulatory, supervisory, and oversight approaches, the FSB surveyed FSB and RCG member jurisdictions.
+The survey included questions on current approaches with respect to the regulatory classification of stablecoins and stablecoin arrangements and activities, as well as potential regulatory gaps.
+See Annex 3 for a summary of the survey findings.